wbajzek/crawl.io/README.md

 yet.

-The point of all this is that it uses [io](http://iolanguage.org) and it uses futures so that those links will be pulled in asyncronously and will not block until they are actually read.
+The point of all this is that it uses [io](http://iolanguage.org) and it uses futures so that those links will be pulled in asynchronously and will not block until they are actually read.
 All the script does is reJSONize it and print it, which means it probably starts blocking fairly quickly, but in a more real world type of scenario, it means that other processing code could proceed